cockroachdb/docs/src/current/v22.1/changefeeds-on-tables-with-column-families.md

 docs_area: stream_data
 ---

-{% include_cached new-in.html version="v22.1" %} You can create changefeeds on tables with more than one [column family](column-families.html).
+{% include new-in.md version="v22.1" %} You can create changefeeds on tables with more than one [column family](column-families.html).
 Changefeeds will emit individual messages per column family on a table.

 For further detail, see the following sections: